After decades of secrecy, Maryland might make police disciplinary records public

 But many lawmakers in the House of Delegates want to limit the public view to a much narrower slice of records, such as investigations into police shootings and sustained findings of sexual assault, dishonesty, discrimination or excessive force.

-The major backers of the narrower approach are the Maryland Chiefs of Police and Sheriff’s associations.
+The major backers of the narrower approach are the Maryland Chiefs of Police and Sheriffs’ associations.
 They are supporting a bill sponsored by House Speaker Adrienne A. Jones (D-Baltimore County) that is still in committee and would keep most unsustained complaints under wraps.
 A different House bill, sponsored by Dels.
 Gabriel Acevero (D-Montgomery) and Erek L. Barron (D-Prince George’s), mirrors the Senate bill.

 “We have to balance the public’s right to know if there are questionable officers serving their community with the needs of and fundamental fairness to our officers,” Bowie police Chief John Nesky, who is president of the Maryland Chiefs of Police Association, said in an interview.